Child prostitution in West Africa

 Child prostitution is prevalent in all major cities in West Africa with girls typically being the focus, as boys in the sex trade are often overlooked.
-Reasons for entrance into prostitution vary; they include child trafficking and forces associated with "survival sex" such as poverty, sexual abuse, and homelessness, all with resulting effects such as the spread of HIV and STIs.
-The presence of underage individuals in the sex trade is perceived as taboo in many communities in West African countries, however, there are only a limited number of established policies or developed programs in some countries aiming to combat the health concerns regarding children in prostitution.
+Reasons for entrance into prostitution vary; they include child trafficking and forces associated with "survival sex" such as poverty, sexual abuse, and homelessness, all with resulting effects such as the spread of HIV and other STIs.
+The presence of underage individuals in the sex trade is perceived as taboo in many communities in West African countries; however, there are only a limited number of established policies or developed programs in some countries aiming to combat the health concerns regarding children in prostitution.